- What are UTM tags?

 What does a UTM tag consist of?

 - Parameter.
-It denotes the type of UTM tag that is used.
+It indicates the type of UTM tag that is used.
 There are two mandatory and three optional parameters.
+Parameter value.
+It must be unique for each parameter, for example, “cpc,” “bing,” etc.

 - Ampersand (&).
 Connects different parameter-value pairs within a single UTM tag.